SeaFocus - scuba diving reviews, images and information

 Diving Apo Reef National Park | the Philippines

-Apo Reef lies 33 kilometres west of the town of Sablayan on Mindoro.
-This isolation has it's benefits though the surrounding waters are now – finally – protected.
-For many years, Apo had attracted divers but destructive fishing practices discouraged marine tourism.
+Lying 33 kilometres west of the town of Sablayan on Mindoro, this isolated reef has it's benefits now that the surrounding waters are protected.
+For many years, Apo had attracted divers but destructive fishing discouraged marine tourism.
 When divers stopped coming altogether, the situation worsened.
-However, conservation bodies, working in conjunction with local government, have culminated in the area being considered by UNESCO as a World Heritage Site.
+Conservation bodies are working in with the local government to have the area considered by UNESCO as a World Heritage Site.

-Inside the park’s boundaries and buffer zone are coral reefs, seagrass beds and a shallow lagoon ringed by mangrove forests, which acts as a spawning ground and nursery for marine species as well as a sanctuary for birds.
-The bonus for divers are the sharp drop-offs and steep walls that are patrolled by larger marine species.
-Turtles and sharks are fairly common and the corals are mostly in good condition.
+Inside the park boundaries are coral reefs, seagrass beds and a shallow lagoon ringed by mangrove forests, which acts as a spawning ground and nursery for marine species as well as a sanctuary for birds.

 Marine Life reef sharks